stuartrexking/emacs.d/README.md

   * [FiraCode](https://github.com/tonsky/FiraCode) - Another excellent font.

 Both these fonts provide ligatures if that's your thing.

-## Configuration ##

-Emacs config is loaded from `~/.emacs.d`

-The entrypoint to Emacs config is the [Emacs Initialization File](https://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html) `init.el`.

-In my `init.el` I load all my libraries from each of the `~/.emacs.d/customizations/stu-*` files.

-Emacs configuration is simply a collection of functions and variables.

-If you want to understand what's going on, read through the `init.el` and then each of the `customizations/stu-*.el` files.
-It's easy to understand if you can read Clojure.

 ## Some pointers to get up to speed quickly ##